thikimyen-nguyen/thikimyen-nguyen/README.md

 ### Hi there 👋
 My name is **Yen Nguyen**.
-I enter the IT industry quite late in life but I believe I have enough passion for it.
+I enter the IT industry quite late in life but I have enough passion for a long way.
 - 🌱 I’m currently a Frontend student and eager to start my journey into the world of Frontend developers.
 - 👯 I love working in teams to learn, collaborate and experience together.
+- 🤔 I’m looking for help with coding.
 - 😄 Pronouns: She/her
 - 💬 Ask me about how to cook Vietnamese food.
 - ⚡ Fun fact: crazy for exploring new places with good food, cooking and karaoke.